Ogenyi Onazi

 He has also played for the Nigeria national team, with whom he won the Africa Cup of Nations in 2013.

 Club career

-Early years in Nigeria
+Early years

 Onazi began playing football in the streets of Jos in 1998.
-His football skills and abilities drew a lot of attention to him and afforded him the opportunity to play in some academies in the city.
+His skills drew a lot of attention afforded him the opportunity to play in some academies in the city.

 His footballing abilities came to prominence when he moved to the city of Lagos to play for My People.

 Lazio

 Onazi joined Lazio in 2011, alongside his teammate, Sani Emmanuel.
 The pair trialled in England, Greece and Italy following appearances at the 2009 FIFA U-17 World Cup, in which Nigeria reached the final on home soil, losing to Switzerland.

 Onazi was first promoted to the Lazio first team during the 2011–12 season after appearing at youth level.
 He made his Serie A debut as a substitute in the penultimate match of the season, replacing Senad Lulić in the 90th minute.
 Lazio recorded a 2–0 victory over Atalanta at the Stadio Atleti Azzurri d'Italia in Bergamo.

 In the following 2012–2013 season, Onazi was granted more playing time Under coach Vladimir Petković featuring in a defensive midfielder role alongside Cristian Ledesma.
 Notably, he started in a UEFA Europa League match against Tottenham Hotspur at White Hart Lane, which ended in a 0–0 draw.
 On 7 March 2013, he scored his first goal for Lazio against Stuttgart in the last sixteen of the Europa League.
 He scored his first Serie A goal in a 3–1 win over Inter Milan on 8 May 2013.

 On 13 April 2014, he scored his second Serie A goal for Lazio in a 4–2 defeat to Napoli.

 On 22 September 2014, Onazi signed a two-year contract extension with Lazio until 2018.
 Lazio had previously received transfer enquiries in the summer transfer window by three Premier League clubs Everton, Southampton and Sunderland with interest from German, French, Spanish and Russian clubs also being reported.
 On 31 May 2015, his 88th-minute goal for the final score of 3–2 in Lazio's win over Napoli helped secure the last Champions League place for the club.